sundayezeilo/ps2KbHost/README.md

 # PS2 KEYBOARD HOST FIRMWARE USER GUIDE

-> This document is a user guide for a bi-directional PS2 keyboard communication firmware.
-The firmware is provided to interface a generic PS2 keyboard with an AVR microcontroller.
-Any key-press is returned to the host system via USART0 of the MCU.
+> Firmware for interfacing a PS2 keyboard with a microcontroller.
+The firmware provides a bi-directional communication interface between a generic PS2 keyboard and an AVR microcontroller.
+Any key-press is returned to the host system via the serial port of the MCU.

-- Software Platform: 	Embedded C
+- Language: 	Embedded C
 - Hardware Platform:	ATMEL® AVR MCU
 - Compiler: ImageCraft for AVR (ICCAVR) v8
 - Firmware Revision:	April, 2018